LWKJJONAK/Experimental-quantum-adversarial-learning-with-superconducting-qubits/README.md

 In our recent work [Experimental quantum adversarial learning with programmable superconducting qubits](https://arxiv.org/abs/2204.01738), we have experimentally implemented the quantum adversarial learning with high-dimensional real-life images and quantum data.
 Here, we provide the codes for numerical simulations, processings of the experimental data, and the codes for plotting the figures in our paper.

+## The numerical simulations are built With

+* [Yao](https://github.com/QuantumBFS/Yao.jl) - A framework for Quantum Algorithm Design

+Detailed installation instructions and tutorials of Julia and Yao.jl can be found at [julialang.org](https://julialang.org/) and [yaoquantum.org](https://yaoquantum.org/), respectively.
+And see also our tutorial on [quantum neural network classifiers](https://arxiv.org/abs/2206.02806) for more detailed information.

 ```bibtex
 @unpublished{Ren2022Experimental,
   title = {Experimental Quantum Adversarial Learning with Programmable Superconducting Qubits},